Are you looking for a new way to spice up your deadlift routine? Look no further than the landmine deadlift.

 Know More: Landmine Row: Muscle Worked, Form, Benefits

-4. Sumo landmine deadlift
+4. Sumo Landmine Deadlift

-The sumo landmine deadlift is a compound movement in which the feet are set in a wide stance with toes pointed out, and the grip is placed inside of the legs.
+The sumo landmine deadlift is a compound movement in which the feet are set in a wide stance with toes pointed out, and the grip is placed inside the legs.

 How To Do Sumo Landmine Deadlift

-- Stand in front of the barbell landmine with your feet about hip width apart.
-The feet should be set very wide, near the collars.
+- The feet should be set very wide, near the collars.
 Bend at the hips to grip the bar.

 - Really feel the contraction in your glutes and hamstrings as you do this.
-Perform a hip hinge again to lower the weight down.

 - Go as low as you can while maintaining a straight spine and without flexing your knees too much.